 View the Advisory Committee on Immunization Practices' (ACIP's) vaccination recommendations for people of all ages in the U.S.

-The American College of Obstetricians and Gynecologist (ACOG) provides information about vaccine recommendations for pregnant women.
+The American College of Obstetricians and Gynecologist (ACOG) provides information about COVID and COVID vaccines for pregnant/breastfeeding women.

 Adult Immunization Schedule for 19 Years and Older (Easy-to-Read)

 View the U.S. recommended adult immunization schedule for people 19 years of age and older to find out which diseases you can protect yourself and your loved ones from.

 Adult Immunization Schedule (For Healthcare Professionals)